 But nothing comes close to homemade.
 That’s extra-true for applesauce.
 When you make it fresh, it tastes amazing.

 You really just need a bunch of apples and a few spices and you’re in business.

 Make a big batch and can it yourself.
 You’ll be so glad you did.

-When you look at bratwurst sides that you cook in the skillet, you need to have homemade applesauce.
+When you look at bratwurst sides that you cook in the skillet, you need to have this homemade sweetness (in fact, applesauce can be used in many recipes!).
 You can see exactly how it’s done with this helpful video: